 Many symptoms of underactive thyroid are the same as other diseases, so diagnosis cannot be based just on symptoms.
 To diagnose underactive thyroid your doctor will:

-- Ask questions about factors such as:
+- Ask questions about:

 - your symptoms (such as tiredness, weight gain, constipation, cold sensitivity and changes to your hair, skin or nails)

-- if you have a family history of thyroid problems
+- any family history of thyroid problems

 - medicines you may be taking.